SMWU-ossProj-jiseonglee/ossProject/README.md

 This project is created to facilitate smoother daily life for wheelchair users.
 Through this map, wheelchair users can easily fine restaurants that they can access.

 ## Features
+The model was trained through image recognition and allowed the model to distinguish between step images.

+Through the image recognition model, the model distinguishes the step image to determine whether the wheelchair is an accessible entrance or not.

 ## Installation